 What's included in the Petra ticket?

-Entry to the entire archaeological park: the Siq, the Treasury (Al-Khazneh), the Royal Tombs, the Roman Theatre, the colonnaded street, the Great Temple, the Monastery (Ad Deir), the High Place of Sacrifice, and all marked trails.
-Tickets are dated — pick your visit day at booking.
+A standard Petra ticket admits you to the entire archaeological park: the Siq, the Treasury (Al-Khazneh), the Royal Tombs, the Roman Theatre, the colonnaded street, the Great Temple, the Monastery (Ad Deir), the High Place of Sacrifice, and all marked trails.
+Guided tours and day-trips booked above add transport, a guide, and logistics — each option states whether the Petra entry fee is included or paid separately on the day.

 When should I arrive at Petra?